Nevada Writers Hall of Fame

 About the Nevada Writers Hall of Fame

-Nevada Writers Hall of Fame was conceived by former Friends' of the University Library President Marilyn Melton in 1988.
+The Nevada Writers Hall of Fame was conceived by former Friends of the University Libraries President Marilyn Melton in 1988.
 She envisioned two purposes: an annual event honoring Nevada's finest writers, and a stimulus to encourage excellence among emerging writers in the Silver State.

-The names of all of the authors who have been inducted into the Nevada Writers Hall of Fame are now prominently displayed on a wall of honor in the Tower Entrance and Reception Gallery of the Mathewson-IGT Knowledge Center.
+The names of all of the authors who have been inducted into the Nevada Writers Hall of Fame are now prominently displayed on a wall of honor in the Leslie Harvey and Robert George Whittemore Tower Entry and Reception Gallery of the Mathewson-IGT Knowledge Center.

 For more information on the Nevada Writers Hall of Fame, please contact: